kazuhira-r/kuromoji-with-mecab-neologd-buildscript/README.md

 drwxrwxr-x 9 xyz xyz     4096 May 29 15:19 mecab-ipadic-neologd
 ```

-In this case, it is "lucene-analyzers-kuromoji-ipadic-neologd-6.0.1-20160526-SNAPSHOT.jar" JAR file that was built.
+In this case, it is "lucene-analyzers-kuromoji-ipadic-neologd-6.0.1-20160526.jar" JAR file that was built.

 ### JAR file naming
 Naming of a JAR file of a build result is as follows.

 ```
 naming:
-lucene-analyzers-kuromoji-ipadic-neologd-[Lucene Version]-[mecab-ipadic-NEologd dictionary date]-SNAPSHOT.jar
+lucene-analyzers-kuromoji-ipadic-neologd-[Lucene Version]-[mecab-ipadic-NEologd dictionary date].jar

 example:
-lucene-analyzers-kuromoji-ipadic-neologd-6.0.1-20160526-SNAPSHOT.jar
+lucene-analyzers-kuromoji-ipadic-neologd-6.0.1-20160526.jar
 ```

 ### Build options